openstack/cliff/announce.rst

 What's New In This Release?
 ===========================

+- Asking for help about a command by prefix lists all matching commands.
-- Add shell formatter for single objects.
+- Add formatters for HTML, JSON, and YAML.
-- Add interactive mode.
-- Expand documentation.

 Documentation
 =============